PranayKr/Self-Driving-Car-Projects/WriteUp_Report.md

 ![image5](https://user-images.githubusercontent.com/25223180/53285728-f4e1d980-3789-11e9-8702-46a54c9debb9.PNG)
 ![image5_pred](https://user-images.githubusercontent.com/25223180/53285730-f8756080-3789-11e9-9648-05ea638278cd.PNG)

-The model does not classify this Traffic Sign correctly but predicts it to be the sign closest in appearance to it Hence we can conclude that at least the model is able correctly learn the features related to this traffic sign significantly Further training for more number of epochs and providing more training data generated using data augmentation should improve the performance of the model
+The model does not classify this Traffic Sign correctly but predicts it to be the sign closest in appearance to it.
+Although from the results obtained it can be seen that the model is able to infer the correct category with around 40% confidence (second softmax probability)
+Hence we can conclude that at least the model is able correctly learn the features related to this traffic sign significantly Further training for more number of epochs and providing more training data generated using data augmentation should improve the performance of the model